SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Brazil
  - Cannot use decision 'Annex Mexico' until the Soviet Union has beheaded the snake

+#### Hungary
+ - Classified several Military High Command characters as Army/Air, that Paradox didn't bother to do for some reason

 #### Siam
  - Focus 'Phibun's Premiership' now relaxes volunteer requirements